XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 The SEM for these results is 0.005.

 Dr Gruen, would you consider a statistical method accurate if the probability of it producing a false negative is 99.9980% ± 0.0012%?
-Would you consider that, for all intents and purposes in this case, the statistical method is *predetermined* in its outcome?
+Would you consider that, for all intents and purposes, such a statistical method is *predetermined* in its outcome?

 Justice Kelly, do you consider it appropriate for an important legal institution to use a method that, in some conditions, fails 99% of the time?
 What would our society be like if the courts had this kind of failure rate for certain types of cases?
 How do we know that they don't?
 How does the AEC know that its method doesn't?
+Why are the answers to those questions different?

 Mr Rogers, do you think that a test which, in some cases has a failure rate greater than 99%, should be used by a leader who values integrity and quality?
 Do you think that a test which, when applied to certain cases, succeeds only 0.002% of the time is "rational, fair and practical in all the circumstances"?
 [1]